CICIFLY/Tricks-for-Python-/with conda.md

- ### This section is for creating virtual environment
+ ### This section is for creating virtual environment and installing libraries
  1. Update conda by typing : conda update conda

  2. Create your virtual environment : conda create -n my_working_environment3 python=3.6 anaconda